MovingBlocks/TempDoc/Contributor-Guide.md

 The following pages might come in handy:

 * [[Asset System]] - Information on how assets are handled within Terasology
+* [[Entity System Concepts]] - Overview of the concepts involved in the entity system

 Next steps - got the skills, need something to do!
 --------------------------------------------------